n8ta/Learning-Rebound/Lesson0.md

 # Lesson 0 - The Very Basics of Python

-Well hello, if you have any python experience to Lesson 2.
+Well hello, if you have any python experience go to Lesson 1.

 Python is a programming langauge that is designed to very straight forward to use.
 To run python you will need to install it.
 I recommend the anaconda python package manager, it comes preinstalled with most of what we'll be using. https://www.continuum.io/downloads